The view from behind the Prussian line early in the game.

 Above, details of the player reference showing the changed "Move and Fire" for artillery.
 In the original version, only horse artillery has a "move and fire" capability (above left).
 In the modified version, the field and light artillery also have a "move and fire" capability (above right).
 Specifically, the field artillery now may pivot (ie, change face) as a "move and fire" (before that, it would have been a "move": no fire).
 And the light foot artillery now has a 2" "Move and Fire"--basically a modest prolong, but one that includes a facing change (as per normal movement rules).
 As has been mentioned, the artillery does have a more generous field of fire than infantry, and so can cover a good sector of the battle and not need to change facing (normally) just to engage units.
 However, this version allows more discrete use of artillery by facilitating the ability of a battery to change its primary line of fire (by changing facing) in order to target a specific unit, something that would have taken two activations in the prior version (one to move and the next to fire).

 This more permissive version does come at the cost of fire effectiveness (moving fire is a -1, appropriate in this case since the artillery is technically shifting fire and not spending the entire step engaging the target).
 This was in play during this playtest and it worked well.
 Players sometimes used artillery to fire on units according to the normal fire priority, but there were times when they felt they needed to intervene to shift fire to a specific target other than the one in the default priority of fire.
 It also sped up game play since players were not spending two APs and going through two different activations to accomplish this exercise.
-And (finally), this added capability did add a more depth to player decisions and made artillery more active than it had been in prior games, both seen as a positive steps.
+And (finally), this added capability did add more depth to player decisions and made artillery more active than it had been in prior games, both seen as a positive steps.
 We'll probably play it this way in the future.

 Thumbnail of the front page of new player reference